Skip to content

 Net value of a relocation lump sum.

-Calculate the after-tax value of a relocation lump sum and compare it against your actual moving costs.
-Enter gross lump sum and see the result instantly.
+Calculate the after-tax value of a relocation lump sum and compare it against your actual moving costs to see if the offer covers the move.

 What this tool does